NLewandowski5/NLewandowski5/README.md

 ### Hi there 👋

-I'm currently studying Management Information Systems at Northwest Missouri State University.
+I'm currently studying Management Information Systems at Northwest Missouri State University.<br>
-I'm currently learning python, java, html, and css.
+I'm currently learning python, java, html, and css.<br>
 I'm graduating this spring and hope to find to find a useful role.

 You can regularly find me at a computer or at the gym, and I will always have music playing.